Pathway to Success

 Sharpen your skills, boost your confidence.

-By now, your first assignments may have landed.
-That’s where Academic Skills (ASk) comes in.
+When your first assignments land, support is on hand from our Academic Skills (ASk) team.
 From planning to referencing, ASk helps you feel confident with assessments and feedback.
 Specialist support, including help with maths and statistical analysis, is available year-round—but this is the perfect time to jump in.

 You can make use of a range of online resources we’ve developed with students, go to workshops and webinars, get feedback via email, or book a 1-2-1 appointment.
 More information on how ASk can support your studying can be found on our Moodle pages for Academic Skills and Maths & Statistics.

 We know it can be easy to lose track of what support is available once the term gets going.
-That’s why we’re bringing our services to you with Pop-Up Points, visible across various sites and centres throughout the first term.
+That’s why, during the first term in 2025, we ran Pop-Up Points across our sites and centres—bringing key university services directly to students.

-Look out for stalls, drop-ins, and friendly faces from teams across the university.
-It’s your chance to ask questions, get support, or say hello, no appointment needed.
+These Pop-Up Points offered stalls, drop-ins, and friendly faces from teams across the University, allowing students to ask questions, receive support, or simply say hello with no appointment necessary.

 Support in the spotlight—stay in the know.